ChinmayK0607/lossfunk-assignment/README.md

 Environment: Recommended to use a linux environment.
 I have used lightning.ai for renting VMs for both ease of use and smooth operation.

+**Note: Please check for all environment names and variables before running the scripts**
 ## Setup
 1. Clone the repo
 2. `pip install uv`
 3. `uv pip install -r requirements.txt`
 4. Run `modal setup`. reference -> [docs](https://modal.com/docs/guide)

-This will create a modal.toml that will contain your modal secrets.
+This will create a .modal.toml that will contain your modal secrets.

 ## Use of scripts

 ### For Data preparation:
-That should be fine

 1. `cd data`
 2. run the scripts with the command `python script_name.py`